-The Faculty of the Chemistry Department at Wheaton College are involved in a variety of research projects that give students an opportunity to do independent research in collaboration with a faculty member.
+In collaboration with a faculty member, our students have the opportunity to be involved in a variety of independent research projects each academic year.
 Faculty research is supported by the College and by external funding agencies.

 Many chemistry graduates continue developing their research careers by enrolling in graduate programs in chemistry and allied fields.

-Job placement help for chemistry students can be found at Wheaton College's Career Services.
+Job placement help for chemistry students can be found at Wheaton College's Center for Vocation and Career.

 Honors and Awards